 The uniform police were on the scene within minutes and after conducting their own search of the house, a BOLO request with a description of young Emily was broadcast to all police units.
-A ‘Be on the Lookout’ broadcast for missing children always elicited the quickest response from available police units in the area.
+A missing child broadcast always elicited the quickest response from available police units in the area.

 At the request of the uniform police, a Detective from the 84th later attended at the Ocean Street address.
 He introduced himself to the distressed parents of Emily as Detective Luke Fox.